 We return now to the integrals \eqref{eq:vertex_alone} over stable vertices.
 Here \emph{tails} -- which carry one non-forgotten marked point each -- give rise to insertions of

 where the linear maps $T^k_{\beta,\alpha}$ were defined in the proof of Proposition~\ref{pro:R} and $\bt$ is the argument of the ancestor potential~\eqref{eq:ancestor_potential}.
-According to \eqref{eq:psi_to_bpsi}, we can write this in terms of $\bpsi$ only by including dressing factors:
+Applying equations (\ref{eq:psi_to_bpsi_1}--\ref{eq:psi_to_bpsi_3}), we can write this in terms of $\bpsi$ only by including dressing factors:

 From \eqref{eq:R_explicit} and $R(\tau,-z)^* R(\tau,z) = \Id$, we see that this is $\big(R(\tau,z)^{-1} \bt(z) \Big)\big|_{E^\alpha}$ with $z = \bpsi$.
 Again, this precisely matches the contribution to Wick's Formula in equation~\eqref{eq:Wick_2}.